 The current La Fonda, built in 1922, sits on the same site as previous inns, literally at the terminus of the Santa Fe Trail and the Plaza — a haven for travelers for more than 400 years!

-La Fonda on the Plaza is a national treasure that has only improved with time.
-The Ballen family still owns La Fonda and honors the hotel’s rich legacy, continuing the tradition of gracious hospitality amid extraordinary surroundings.
+La Fonda on the Plaza is a national treasure that has only improved with time and the hotel’s rich legacy continues on the tradition of gracious hospitality amid extraordinary surroundings.